 We are focused on making sure squash players, no matter the ranking, have somewhere to go if they are in need.
 We have spent time and resources providing talks and sessions revolving around health, wellbeing, the sustainability of squash careers and making players aware of their opportunities during and after their squash career.

 During 2020 in response to the COVID-19 global crisis that had pitched many players into unexpected emotional and financial difficulties, we launched the ‘We Are One’ Player Hardship Fund.
 As well as ensuring all professional players make a return to Tour following it’s postponement, the ‘We Are One’ Fund will continue afterwards as an ongoing PSA Tour player hardship fund.

-The ‘We Are One’ fund is a player-driven initiative which aims to bring the global squash community together to provide relief to the players that need urgent financial support following the COVID-19 pandemic and suspension of the PSA Tour.
+The ‘We Are One’ fund is a player-driven initiative which aims to bring the global squash community together to provide relief to the players that need urgent financial support.
 Inspired by the generosity of our squash community, the PSA Foundation and the PSA created the “We are One” fund, providing relief to those players whose basic well-being and possibility of returning to the tour are directly threatened.

 “These funds have helped me to come back home.
 Most importantly, it has given me hope to continue training.
 I am very thankful to anyone who has contributed to this initiative.
 These are harsh times and solidarity is hard to find.
 I am sure your donations have eased pain.
 Rest assured that I am giving my 100 percent in order for me to display my best level of squash once we get back.”
 World No. 188 Miled Zarazua from Mexico.

 “It really helped me trying to stay positive and motivated to train during these past months.
 It’s really hard to keep the head up when we struggle financially, so all the help we can get is welcomed at the moment.”
 World No. 73 Rui Soares from Portugal.